We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-Daily Harvest started as a prepackaged, frozen smoothie delivery service.
+Daily Harvest started as a delivery service for packaged, frozen smoothies.
 It has since expanded to include meal and snack options for any time of day.

 The company prides itself on using fruits and vegetables as the foundation of each of its products.

 It currently offers more than 100 plant-based menu items to choose from, including a variety of smoothies, breakfast bowls, harvest bowls, and soups.

 You select the menu items you want, and they arrive on your doorstep, frozen.

-In April of 2020, Daily Harvest announced it was working toward becoming 100% recyclable.
+In April 2020, Daily Harvest announced it was working toward becoming 100% recyclable.

-In fact, the company is already partway there, as its cardboard delivery boxes, cups, bowls, and insulated dry ice bags are either recyclable or compostable.
+As of April 2022, the company is mostly there, as its cardboard delivery boxes, cups, bowls, and insulated dry ice bags are either recyclable or compostable.

-In addition to being vegan, all of Daily Harvest’s items are gluten-free with zero additives or preservatives.
+In addition to being vegan, all of Daily Harvest’s items are gluten-free and have no additives or preservatives.

 Unlike other meal delivery services, Daily Harvest does not offer predesigned menus.
 Instead, customers choose the items they want to receive each week.

 You can order online or through the Daily Harvest smartphone app.
 Using your online account, you can also skip weeks, change your selections, and manage your deliveries.

-Once you choose your plan, you can select your meals from more than 80 chef-crafted options.
+Once you choose your plan, you can select your meals from among more than 100 chef-crafted options.
 Here are some examples: